verifa/horizon/docs/serversideapply.md

 ## Manager and Managed Fields

-When an object is applied, the `store` (server-side) requires a "manager" (string name) and will calculate the fields that this manager manages.
+When an object is applied, the `store` (server-side) requires a "manager" (string name) and will calculate the fields that this manager manages based on the object payload.

 The computed managed fields are stored along with the object in the `.metadata.managedFields` field.